TAP-GGC/LegoLogic/README.md

 ## :open_hands: Outreach

-To be filled later

-Example:

-1. <b>TAP Expo</b>, April 1, 2021, Georgia Gwinnett College: to promote the IT field and encourage college students to sign up for TAP.
+1. <b>TAP Expo</b>, October 8, 2024, Georgia Gwinnett College: to promote the IT field and encourage college students to sign up for TAP.
-2. <b>Class Workshops</b>, April 13-15, 2021, Georgia Gwinnett College: to promote the IT field to non-IT students.
+2. <b>Class Workshops</b>, October 21-24, 2024, Georgia Gwinnett College: to promote the IT field to non-IT students.

 ## :mag_right: Similar Projects